wiscer-org/devto-sinedied/posts/vscode-jumps-between-points-in-a-file.md

 ## Background

-<p>I often face situation where I have to jumps from 1 point to another line back and forth in a single file.
+<p>I often face situation where I have to jump from 1 point to another line back and forth in a single file.
 It is a bit challenging for me since now I am a screen reader user.
 </p>